Allan Roberts (songwriter): Biography

-Roberts died at a Florida hospital, two months before his 61st birthday.
+Roberts died at a Florida hospital, at age 60.
 A notice in Billboard indicated that the location was in Hollywood, while The New York Times obituary, which featured an age discrepancy and gave the location's name as Hallandale, specified that "Allan Roberts, a lyricist, died of a heart attack today at a local hospital.
 He was 62 years old."
 The obituary further notes that "[H]is survivors include his widow, Molly, and two sons, Robert and Jeffery, all of Hollywood."